Today’s Post by Joe Farace

 In my book Joe Farace’s Glamour Photography, I wrote about the TFP (Time for Photos) concept, nowadays shorted to just TF.
 The Time for Prints concept may have started with prints but nowadays includes digital delivery in the form of a CD or flash drive.
 But the content of this media can vary based on whatever agreement you make with the subject.

-How I made this shot: Camera was a Panasonic Lumix GH4 with Lumix G VARIO 14-45mm f/3.5-5.6 lens (at 45mm.)
+How I made this portrait: Camera was a Panasonic Lumix GH4 with Lumix G VARIO 14-45mm f/3.5-5.6 lens (at 45mm.)
 Lighting was a Paul C Buff DigiBee DB800 with Plume Ltd Wafer softbox and an Alien Bee B800 used for fill.
 Backdrop is a Savage 5 x 7-foot Infinity grey vinyl background.
 Exposure was 1/125 sec at f/6.3 and ISO 200.

 While some photographers and models like to make the TF process complicated, I think it all boils down to a simple trade of services: A TF shoot recognizes that both model and photographer’s time is valuable.
-The model receives a CD or flash drive containing all images from the shoot and the photographer gets to work with the model.
+The model receives a CD or flash drive containing all the JPEG image files from the shoot and the photographer gets to work with the model.
 A typical TF shoot provides both subject and photographer with photos they can use in their portfolios but like any contract you and she can negotiate about what you both want.

 If you enjoyed today’s blog post and would like to treat Joe to a cup of Earl Grey tea ($2.50), click here.